NovaLynxie/CoraBot_Main/README.md

 This will install all required modules for the bot to run correctly. *Option 2 will take longer as it has to check for existing modules.*

 Once installation is completed, run this command: `npm run setup`.
 This will start the setup utility, follow the on-screen prompts to complete the bot setup process.
-(Not yet implemented!)
+If it crashes or errors out, try running `npm install --save-dev prompt` and try running it again.
 **IMPORTANT!!**
 **Privileged intents are required for the bot to start.
-Check you have it enabled for your bot user before starting or the bot WILL crash!**
+Check you have it enabled for your bot user before starting or the bot WILL fail to connect!**

 ## Privileged Intents
 Privileged intents at this time are presence and server members intents, both are required for the dashboard utilities to work.
 _A new intent, message content, is planned to be established in April 2022, this change will be applied as soon as the intent becomes available._

 ## YouTube music support (IMPORTANT)
-This bot will not support music playback from YouTube links going forward.
+This bot will not fully support music playback from YouTube links going forward.
 Please see issue #11 for more details.